 - A detailed description of work needed to be performed

 - Owner/Agent Signature

 Owner and Management Agents must submit a request to release funds from their development's escrow reserves, regardless of the sum being requested.
 These requests are submitted on form CHFA - HM-6-24 - Request to Release Escrow Funds (see Escrow Disbursement Forms Workbook).
-Developments are limited to one (1) withdrawal per quarter from their escrows in a calendar year.
+Requests to withdraw Reserve for Replacement funds from escrow are expected to range from two (2) times per year to the maximum of four (4) times per year.
 CHFA may deny or reduce a request if the funds in escrow are insufficient.
-Requests to release funds are submitted via fax, email or by U.S. Mail to CHFA's Finance Department.
+Requests to release funds are submitted via email to firstname.lastname@example.org and to your Asset Manager.
 (See CHFA Asset Management Escrow Disbursement Policy for more details on the request for reimbursement process.)

 Generally, a development is allowed to withdraw funds for expenditures related to non-routine major repairs or replacements.
 (See CHFA form HM 6-22 - Replacement Reserve Descriptive Codes which is within the Escrow Disbursement Forms Workbook for a list of eligible expenditures.)
 CHFA has the discretion to make exceptions to this general rule on a case-by-case basis.